Axway/amplify-fusion-labs/hello-world/README.md

 * Create an integration and provide a meaningful name

     <img src="images/lab1-add-integration.png" width="30%" />

+    Click on the + symbol next to Integrations to create a new integration and provide a meaningful name.

     <img src="images/lab1-add-integration1.png" width="50%" />
 * Click on + Event and add Scheduler trigger
   ![Add Scheduler](images/lab1-add-scheduler-a.png)